Toyota Prius: Japan

 In Japan, the Prius went on sale on 10 January 2023.
 The Prius trims offered are X, U, G, and Z; the former two are equipped with the 2ZR-FXE engine, and the latter two equipped with the M20A-FXS engine.

 United States

 The United States market Prius is available in three trims: LE, XLE, and Limited.
 All trims are powered with the M20A-FXS engine; AWD is optional on all.
 In 2024, for the 2025 model year, the Nightshade trim was added, based on the XLE trim.

 Canada

 The Canadian market Prius is available in two trims: XLE and Limited.
-Both are powered with the M20A-FXS engine, and include AWD.
+Both are powered with the M20A-FXS engine.
+Unlike the United States market, Toyota Canada elected to exclusively offer the electronic on-demand all-wheel-drive (E-Four) system across all trims, omitting front-wheel-drive configurations entirely to better suit harsh winter conditions.
+Additionally, both Canadian trims include cold-weather specific equipment as standard, such as a windshield wiper de-icer, heated steering wheel, and supplemental cabin heating.

 Indonesia

 The Prius was previewed at the 30th Gaikindo Indonesia International Auto Show on 10 August 2023, and launched at the 31st Gaikindo Indonesia International Auto Show on 17 July 2024.
 Only the hybrid variant is sold in Indonesia, and only by special order.